Telecommunications in Armenia

 Telecommunications in Armenia involves the availability and use of electronic devices and services, such as the telephone, television, radio or computer, for the purpose of communication.
 The various telecommunications systems found and used in Armenia includes radio, television, fixed and mobile telephones, and the internet.

 Mobile

 As of 2017, Armenia has 3.5 million mobile subscribers in total, and a 120% penetration rate.

-There are three mobile phone operators currently in Armenia: Viva Cell MTS, Ucom and Beeline.
+There are three mobile phone operators currently in Armenia: Viva, Team and Ucom.
 All three offer both 2G and 3G as well as 4G services.
 All three networks are widely modern and reliable with shops located in major towns and cities where one can purchase a sim card or get assistance if needed.
-Most unlocked mobile phones are able to be used on roaming however network charges apply.
-Ucom and Viva Cell MTS are often recommended to tourists due to the variety of tariffs available and the help available in a variety of languages.
+Most unlocked mobile phones are able to be used on roaming, however, network charges apply.
+Ucom and Viva are often recommended to tourists due to the variety of tariffs available and the help available in a variety of languages.

-As of 2012, approximately 90% of all main lines are digitized and provide excellent quality services for the region.
+As of 2012, approximately 90% of all main lines are digitized.
 The remaining 10% is in modernization process.